graphiti-api/graphiti/guides/vandal.md

 application.
 Just grab the [dist files](https://github.com/graphiti-api/vandal/tree/master/dist) and put them anywhere you'd like.

 Note that `index.html` has a placeholder, `__SCHEMA_PATH__`.
-Replace this with a URL hosting your schema, and you'll be good to go
+Replace this with a URL hosting your schema, and you'll be good to go.

 ## Usage